AxNaash/AIBackup-FiveM-FivePD-/README.md

 Version 1.0.1  : Controller Button presses are no longer taken into account.<br/>
 Version 1.0.1b : Bug fix : Backup Units now shoot when shooting with a Controller.<br/>
 Version 1.0.2  : Added a Female LSPD Unit, a Forensics Unit, and an on-screen "Selected Backup Unit" in the Menu.<br/>
-Version 1.0.2b : Added a "getin" command to force units to get into their vehicles if stuck outside of it.
+Version 1.0.2b : Added a "getin" command to force units to get into their vehicles if stuck outside of it.<br/>
+Version 1.0.3  : Fix for backup units not entering their car when spawned.
+Fix in 'getout' command.

 /